avrilcoghlan/vibriowatch/docs/source/AMR.rst

 .. _Das et al 2020: https://pubmed.ncbi.nlm.nih.gov/31272870/

-The emergence of antimicrobial resistance genes and variants in *V. cholerae* since the 1960s is illustrated in this beautiful figure from `Das et al 2020`_, showing that *V. cholerae* has acquired resistances to almost all the commonly used antimicrobials over time:
+The emergence of antimicrobial resistance genes and variants in *V. cholerae* since the 1960s is illustrated in this beautiful figure from `Das et al 2020`_, showing that the current pandemic lineage (7PET lineage) of *V. cholerae* has acquired resistances to almost all the commonly used antimicrobials over time:

 .. _Das et al 2020: https://pubmed.ncbi.nlm.nih.gov/31272870/